 g-MAS 307.
 La Chicana.
 (4).
-An in-depth study of the problems facing the Mexican American female with changing life-styles and situations (domestic survival, family structure, public roles, institutions, etc.) in Western society sequence.
-Students must pass the Bilingual Education Spanish proficiency exam after completion of MAS 403 in order to receive Bilingual education certification.
+An in-depth study of the problems facing La Chicana with changing life-styles and situations (domestic survival, family structure, public roles, institutions, etc.) in Western society.

 MAS 401.
 Spanish for Bilingual Education I. (5).
 Prerequisites, two years of college Spanish or the equivalent and placement test scores at 3rd level proficiency.
-Designed to develop the Spanish language skills of Bilingual Education majors in the area of Language Arts.
-The progressive development of speaking, reading and writing skills requires that the classes be taken in
+Designed to develop the Spanish Language skills of Bilingual Education majors in the area of Language Arts.
+The progressive development of speaking, reading and writing skills requires that the classes be taken in sequence.
+Students must pass the Bilingual Education Spanish proficiency exam after completion of MAS 403 in order to receive Bilingual education certification.